plankford/cis237assignment2/README.md

 | Print Solved Result | 5      |
 | **Total**           | **100**|

-## Outside Resources Used
+## Outside Resources Used: Stackoverflow.com, MSDN, cplusplus.com, codeproject.com

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program: None Known